openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 gzsetparams(level: CompressLevel, strategy: CompressStrategy): Promise&lt;ReturnStatus&gt;

-Dynamically updates the compression level and policy of a file.
+Dynamically updates the compression level and compression policy of a file.
+This API uses a promise to return the result.
+The result state is returned.

 **Atomic service API**: This API can be used in atomic services since API version 12.